Demi-Martinez/Demi-Martinez/README.md

 <h1>Hi, I'm Demi! <br/><a href="https://www.linkedin.com/in/demi5martinez/">Research Engineer</a>, Teacher, SEO Analyst</h1>

-These code and projects showcase my experience and or may be interesting ideas for students.
+Welcome to my tech portfolio!
+Here, you'll find a collection of code and projects that showcase my experience.
+Some of these projects also serve as inspiration or resources for students.

 <h2>👨‍💻 Code Projects:</h2>